Zero tolerance: History

 Wein sees those points as representing "focal meaning" of the concept.
-Not all must met literally, but any policy that clearly meets all six of those conditions would definitely be seen as a case of a zero tolerance policy.
+Not all must met literally, but any policy that clearly meets all six of those conditions would definitely be seen as a case of a zero-tolerance policy.

 Applications

 Bullying in the workplace

-Various institutions have undertaken zero tolerance policies such as in the military, in the workplace, and in schools in an effort to eliminate various kinds of illegal behavior such as harassment.
+Various institutions have undertaken zero-tolerance policies such as in the military, in the workplace, and in schools in an effort to propagate the persecution of behavior deemed socially disordered or unacceptable.
 Proponents hope that such policies will underscore the commitment of administrators to prevent such behavior.
-Others raise a concern about that use of zero tolerance policies, a concern that derives from an analysis of errors of omission and errors of commission.
+Others raise a concern about that use of zero-tolerance policies, a concern that derives from an analysis of errors of omission and errors of commission.

 The reasoning is that failure to proscribe unacceptable behavior may lead to errors of omission, and too little will be done.
 However, zero tolerance may be seen as a kind of ruthless management, which may lead to a perception of "too much being done."
 If people fear that their co-workers or fellow students may be fired, terminated, or expelled, they may not come forward at all when they see behavior deemed unacceptable.
 (That is a classic example of Type I and type II errors.)
 Thus, a too stringent policy may actually reduce reports of illegal behavior.